btarg/BlazeBot/README.md

 # Inviting to servers
 Use the [Discord Permissions Calculator](https://discordapi.com/permissions.html) to invite the bot to your server using the ID printed to the console, and make sure that it has admin permissions.

+If you want to invite your bot to other people's servers, make sure to tick "Public bot" on the Apps page.

 # Tips
 Make sure to always update BlazeBot.
 You can create [GitHub Webhooks for Discord](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to get notified whenever a repo is updated.

 When you do this, always keep a backup!
 It's also useful to write down your token, but NEVER give this to anyone you don't trust.
 Don't worry though - you can change a token whenever you want on the Apps page.

+To read this properly offline, [Atom](https://atom.io) has a built-in Markdown Previewer that you can open by hitting **CTRL+SHIFT+M** on a PC or **CMD+SHIFT+M** on a Mac.